How Work Study Works

 Cristo Rey’s Work-Study Program provides the resources for students to afford their college prep education.
 Each student, beginning freshman year, works five days per month in businesses or other entities throughout the Sacramento region.
 These organizations pay a fee that offsets nearly 60% of the cost of the student’s education.
-Currently over 100 corporations, businesses, foundations, individual donors and non-profits are CRHSS Work-Study Sponsors.
-In addition to offsetting the cost of their education, the Work-Study program provides a means for students to break down the financial and social barriers that exist for low-income youth wishing to obtain a college education.
+Currently, over 100 corporations, businesses, foundations, individual donors, and non-profits are CRHSS Work-Study Sponsors.
+In addition to offsetting the cost of their education, the Work-Study program provides a means for students to break down the financial and social barriers for low-income youth wishing to obtain a college education.

 Do students get paid directly?

-No. Companies, foundations and individuals financially sponsor a team of 4 students for $2,850.00 per month for 10-months that is paid directly to CRHSS Work-Study Inc., a 509(a)(3) public charity.
+No. Companies, foundations, and individuals financially sponsor a team of 4 students for $29,500 per month for 10 months which is paid directly to CRHSS Work Study Inc., a 509(a)(3) public charity.
 Some companies require fewer students than a team of 4.
 Others want to help the program by contributing an amount that will fund one or more students to work at another charity.
-The sponsorship amount for a team of less than four students is prorated on the number of students you require.
+The sponsorship amount for a team of fewer than four students is prorated on the number of students you require.

 Do students miss class when they work?

-All schools within the Cristo Rey Network have special exemption from the US Department of Labor to employ 14 and 15 year olds.
+All schools within the Cristo Rey Network have a special exemption from the US Department of Labor to employ 14 and 15-year-olds.
 Older students do not require an exemption.
 All CRHSS students must be 14 years of age and have a valid California work permit (issued by the school) before they begin work.
 CRHSS has numerous guidelines and checks to ensure that the students’ worksites are safe and provide a good learning experience.
-For more detailed information about the DOL requirements please contact our office.
+For more detailed information about the DOL requirements please get in touch with our office.